Bubble tea

-Bubble tea (also known as pearl milk tea, bubble milk tea, tapioca milk tea, boba tea, or boba; 珍珠奶茶 (zhēnzhū nǎichá), 波霸奶茶 (bōbà nǎichá)) is a tea-based drink that originated in Taiwan in the early 1980s.
-Taiwanese immigrants brought it to the United States in the 1990s, initially in California through regions like Los Angeles County, but the drink has also spread to other countries where there is a large East Asian diaspora population.
+Bubble tea (also known as pearl milk tea, bubble milk tea, tapioca milk tea, boba tea, or boba; 珍珠奶茶 (zhēnzhū nǎichá), 波霸奶茶 (bōbà nǎichá)) is a tea-based drink most often containing chewy tapioca balls, milk, and flavouring.
+It originated in Taiwan in the 1980s and spread to other countries where there is a large East Asian diaspora population.

-Bubble tea most commonly consists of tea accompanied by chewy tapioca balls ("boba" or "pearls"), but it can be made with other toppings as well, such as grass jelly, aloe vera, red bean, or popping boba.
-It has many varieties and flavors, but the two most popular varieties are pearl black milk tea and pearl green milk tea ("pearl" signifies the tapioca balls at the bottom).
+Bubble tea is most commonly made with tapioca pearls (also known as "boba" or "balls"), but it can be made with other toppings as well, such as grass jelly, aloe vera, red bean, and popping boba.
+It has many varieties and flavours, but the two most popular varieties are pearl black milk tea and pearl green milk tea ("pearl" for the tapioca balls at the bottom).

 Description

 Bubble teas fall under two categories: teas without milk and milk teas.
 Both varieties come with a choice of black, green, or oolong tea as the base.
-Milk teas usually include powdered milk or fresh milk, but may also use condensed milk, almond milk, soy milk, or coconut milk.
+Milk teas usually include powdered or fresh milk, but may also use condensed milk, almond milk, soy milk, or coconut milk.